Who are we?

 Moïra Mikolajczak is the mother of a daughter, Louise, and is a professor of psychology and health at UCLouvain.
 She is a reknowned expert in the field of emotional intelligence, and has published several reference books on the subject.

 In 2015, she initiated with Isabelle a research programme on parental burnout, a subject that is particularly close to her heart.
-Isabelle and Moïra published the results of their investigations in several scientific articles and in two books, one for parents and one for professionals.
-With their Ph.D. student Maria Elena Brianda, they also developed and validated the first targeted treatment for parental burnout.
+Isabelle and Moïra published the results of their investigations in numerous scientific articles and in four books, one for parents and three for professionals.
+With their collaborator Maria Elena Brianda, they also developed and validated the first targeted treatment for parental burnout.

 Download Moïra Mikolajczak's resume: here.